 Before joining ODI, Rebecca was Director of the Adapting to Climate Change in China Project (ACCC Phase I and II), the largest climate risk policy project of its kind in China.
 Previously, Rebecca worked in the British Embassy Beijing’s political section, covering VIP visits, Japan-China relations, Central Asia and energy security.
-She served as the Deputy Director of the British Council’s Global Sustainability Programme, leading roll out in 60 countries.
+She served as the Deputy Director of the British Council’s Global Climate Change Programme, leading roll out in 60 countries.
 She was also the British Council’s China Director, Climate Change & Science, leading the UK’s Climate Change Public Diplomacy Campaign in China.
-Rebecca is the founder of PLAN8 Risk Consulting, a start-up that specialises in helping clients to manage climate and political risk, and a platform for women in the field of science and social science to showcase their leadership potential.
 She is an adjunct lecturer at the Centre for Environment & Population Health, Griffith University Australia.

 Rebecca holds a PhD in Chinese foreign policy in Central Asia, MA in International Relations, and BA in Politics from the University of Sheffield.
 She studied Chinese at Peking University and is working towards an LLM in International Law.